ABELAAAZ/2022Spring_Finals/README.md

 H2:As in Sub-Saharan Africa, we expect health expenditure to exert a positive and significant impact on all three health outcomes (life expectancy, under-five mortality, and maternal mortality), for other regions globally.
 (1996-2015)

-# Conclusions  (Please see the details in analysis_visualization.ipynb and 597Final-presentation.pdf)
+# Conclusions<br/>  (Please see the details in analysis_visualization.ipynb and 597Final-presentation.pdf)

 ## The Global patterns of mortality all over the world match the conclusion of the paper 1 to some extents
 **1.Trend of mortality:**<br/>